-Immunocompromised hosts such as HIV patients and organ transplant recipients are at increased risk for disseminated disease and multiorgan involvement.
+Immunocompromised hosts, such as patients with HIV and organ transplant recipients, are at increased risk for disseminated disease and multiorgan involvement.
 In fact, some cases of subclinical infection may surface when immunity wanes.

-Related topics: Post kala azar leishmaniasis, Mucosal leishmaniasis, New World cutaneous leishmaniasis, Old World cutaneous leishmaniasis
+Related topics: post kala azar leishmaniasis, mucocutaneous leishmaniasis, cutaneous leishmaniasis